bluesky/tiled/docs/source/tutorials/streaming.md

 tiled serve catalog --temp --api-key secret --cache redis://localhost:6379
 ```

-(Never specify a guessable API key like `secret` in production; let Tiled
+> [!CAUTION]
-generate a random one.
-This is just a convenience for testing.)
+> Never specify a guessable API key like `secret` in production; let Tiled generate a random one.
+This is just a convenience for testing.

 ````{note}